Harassment by an owner or landlord is illegal. Learn more about tenant harassment and examples of actions that may constitute harassment.

 Free legal assistance is available to low-income tenants who are being harassed by property owners.
 Residents can call the following legal service providers for more information:

 A property owner's failure to correct dangerous conditions and/or frequent disruptions of or failure to supply water, heat, gas, or electric service may constitute harassment.
 HPD can investigate claims of harassment due to maintenance issues.
-If you believe that the owner of your building is withholding essential services or not making repairs to force you to move out of your apartment, contact the HPD Tenant Anti-Harassment Unit (TAHU) by calling 311.
+If you believe that the owner of your building is withholding essential services or not making repairs to force you to move out of your apartment, contact the HPD Anti-Harassment Unit (AHU) by calling 311.

 In buildings with rent-controlled or rent-stabilized apartments, tenants who believe their building owners are harassing them can contact the New York State Homes and Community Renewal (HCR) or call 718-739-6400.
 HCR enforces the housing laws regarding such rent-regulated apartments.

 The Tenant Harassment Prevention Task Force (THPT) was created to investigate and bring enforcement actions - including criminal charges - against landlords who harass tenants by creating unsafe living conditions through illegal construction.
 The THPT primarily handles matters that impact a large number of rent regulated tenants where actions by an owner may rise to criminality.